Pros / The Logitech Harmony One universal remote has a beautiful LCD color touch screen.

 Verdict / The Harmony One has all the features, including customizable icons on a touch screen, that you will want in a universal remote.

 A company will not label a product "One" unless they know that it is by far the best product in their collection.
 Logitech has entrusted this "one" label to their Harmony Oneuniversal remote, and we have followed suit.
-“The Harmony One remote has us twitterpated, to say the least, and after reading hundreds of reviews from other Harmony One users, we are not the only ones.
-That is why the Harmony One has received the Top Ten Reviews Gold Award.
+“The Harmony One remote has us twitterpated, to say the least, and after reading hundreds of reviews from other Harmony One users.

 The Harmony One universal remote's defining feature is its two-inch LCD color touch screen.
 From this screen, you can access channel icons that you have programmed to your favorite channels, upload your desired photos for a slideshow and access all of your programmed activity buttons such as "watch TV."